legal resources necessary to hold negligent facilities accountable.

 The CNA had liquid stool from the resident’s pants on her gloved hand but “did not remove [their] glove and continued to transfer [the resident from their wheelchair into their bed].
 Once in bed, the CNA provided perineal care to the resident” but never change gloves or washed her hands after touching liquid diarrhea.

 If you and your family believe that residents victimized your loved one while living at Aperion Care Highwood, contact Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Lake County victims who were mistreated while residing in long-term facilities including nursing homes in Highwood.
+Our network of attorneys fights aggressively on behalf of Lake County victims who were mistreated while residing in long-term facilities including nursing homes in Highwood.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

-Our law firm provides every client a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client a “No Win/No-Fee” Guarantee.
 This promise ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.Sources: